Basile-73/my_MECG-E/README.md

 ## Pre-requisites
 1. Clone this repository.
 2. Install python requirements.
-Please refer [Requirement](#requirement) and [Installation](#installation).
+Please refer to [Installation](#installation).
 3. Download and extract the [ECG data](https://drive.google.com/file/d/19qOwywAoxreEv4xONTk-smQdo-ZdoPBc/view?usp=sharing).
 Clean ECG records from the [QT Database](https://ieeexplore.ieee.org/document/648140) were corrupted using noise profiles from the MIT-BIH Noise Stress Test Database ([NSTDB](https://physionet.org/content/nstdb/1.0.0/)).
 Dataset preprocessing follows the procedure outlined in [DeepFilter](https://github.com/fperdigon/DeepFilter/tree/master/Data_Preparation).

+## Installation

-## Requirement
+### Requirement
     * Python >= 3.9
     * CUDA >= 12.0
     * PyTorch == 2.2.2

-## Installation
-### Create a Python environment with Conda

-It is strongly recommended to set up a dedicated Python environment to manage dependencies effectively and prevent conflicts.
+1. **Create a Python environment with Conda:** It is strongly recommended to set up a dedicated Python environment to manage dependencies effectively and prevent conflicts.
 ```bash
 conda create --name mecge python=3.9
 conda activate mecge
 ```

-### Install PyTorch

-Install PyTorch 2.2.2 from the official PyTorch website.
+2. **Install PyTorch:** Install PyTorch 2.2.2 from the official PyTorch website.
 Refer to the [PyTorch Previous Versions](https://pytorch.org/get-started/previous-versions/) section for installation commands tailored to your system configuration (e.g., operating system, CUDA version).

-#### Install Required Packages

-Once the environment is set up and PyTorch is installed, install the necessary Python packages listed in `requirements.txt`.
+3. **Install Required Packages:** Once the environment is set up and PyTorch is installed, install the necessary Python packages listed in `requirements.txt`.

 ```bash
 pip install -r requirements.txt
 ```

-#### Install the Mamba Package

-Navigate to the mamba directory and install the package.
+4. **Install the Mamba Package:** Navigate to the mamba directory and install the package.
 This step ensures that all required components are properly installed.

 ```bash
 cd mamba